 Two different threats have plagued organizations that permit the use of compressed files: first viruses and worms smuggled past perimeter security defenses; then antivirus programs that crashed when unpacking files to scan them.

-Peter Bieringer, a security consultant at Germany-based network security company AERAsec, last April analyzed a threat he labeled "decompression bombs," which caused many popular antivirus engines to crash when they attempted to decompress gigabytes of data and
+Peter Bieringer, a security consultant at Germany-based network security company AERAsec, last April analyzed a threat he labeled "decompression bombs," which caused many popular antivirus engines to crash when they attempted to decompress gigabytes of data and scan hundreds and thousands of files for viruses.
+The result can be a denial-of-service attack against applications or systems because of the heavy processing load.

 Then the most widely discussed threat was posed by popular .zip file formats, prompting many organizations to block .zip files but allowed other compressed formats to pass the gateway.